Windows OS Hub

 3. By default, the SSH service on an ESXi host is started and stopped manually.
 You can configure the SSH service to start automatically by clicking Actions -> Policy -> Start and stop with host. start tsm-ssh automatically on esxi

-In order to enable SSH on the ESXi host connected to vCenter:
+To enable SSH on the ESXi host connected to vCenter:

 1. Find the host in the Inventory list;